-This isolated, off-grid farm house is some 2km from Lawson Park, the GA HQ.
+This isolated, off-grid farmhouse is overseen by Grizedale Arts and located some 2km from Lawson Park, the organisation’s headquarters.
 Recently restored, it has no mains services and is accessed only by foot.

-The picturesque 16th century house operates as a new project space and collaboration with owners the National Trust, accommodating artists, writers and creative collectives in need of the traditional facilities of the idealised artist retreat - tranquility and seclusion.
+The picturesque 16th century house operates as a new project space and collaboration with its owners the National Trust; accommodating artists, writers and creative collectives seeking the traditional facilities of the idealised artist retreat – tranquillity and seclusion.

 House (Laura & Bryan Davies) Thinking Space for the

-North, which has included the design and installation of
+North, which included the design and installation of

-Other past visitors include artist Harold Offeh and the Urbania collective, The Princes Drawing School, Adam Chodzko, Ken Russell and collective of London art gallerists.
+Other past visitors include artist Harold Offeh and the Urbania collective, The Princes Drawing School, Adam Chodzko, Ken Russell and a range of London-based art gallerists.

-Low Parkamoor is available for hire as an 'uncurated residency' as much as an overfashionable eco holiday let, offering the remote retreat that Lawson Park is not.
-The house sleeps six in three bedrooms.
-Water is pumped from the well, cooking and water heating on the wood fired range.
-There is no bathroom and a composting toilet in the outside privy.
+Parkamoor is available for hire as an 'uncurated residency' as much as an over-fashionable eco holiday let, offering the remote retreat that Lawson Park is not.
+The house sleeps six people, in three bedrooms.
+Water is pumped from the well and heated on the wood fired range, which also facilitates cooking.
+There is no bathroom, but instead a composting toilet in the outside privy.
 This is eco-living 1820 style and in keeping with this low impact approach, guests must walk up to the farm, one mile, ascending 200m above sea level to reach Parkamoor.
-Making the house work is part of the charm and a work of art in itself and as such is equally suitabe for artists projects and management training workshops.
+Making the house function is part of the charm and is a work of art in itself; as such it is equally suitable for artist’s projects as it is for management training workshops.

-Low Parkamoor costs £400 per week inlcuding fuel, Friday changeover.
-Contact us for more details or go to the dedicated website
+Staying at Parkamoor costs £400 per week including fuel and Friday changeover.
+Contact us for more details, or visit the dedicated website here.

 website design & build by theusefularts.org.